sharadcodes/202020-py/README.md

 ## Usage

-To use the script, simply run the main.py file in the command line or terminal using the command
+To use the script, simply run the python file in the command line or terminal using the command

 ```bash
 python 202020.py